 - Uploading a large number of high-resolution images can affect your Cover Page's load time.

 - Most layouts support background videos, which loop silently, by linking to a YouTube or Vimeo URL.
-You must have a Vimeo Plus plan or higher to add a background video from Vimeo.

 - It isn’t possible to add navigation controls or control the transition speed in a Cover Page slideshow.